 "Lo, praise of the prowess of people-kingsPeople ought to remember The Hero.
 His heroic deeds, particularly a Heroic Sacrifice, should be commemorated in story, song, and art.
-And what's more, they frequently do, and they frequently are.
+And they frequently do, and they frequently are.
 Not always — being forgotten is one threat of What You Are in the Dark — but often.
 Some, indeed, become a Living Legend.
 The heroes can encourage themselves with the thought of getting it, they can inspire themselves with the examples they have heard of, they can actually receive it, they can be embarrassed by it, or it can be a convenient source of legends to be true.
 May be regarded as Due to the Dead.
 Shrouded in Myth can stem from Famed In-Story, through Gossip Evolution, but it can also be Infallible Babble, and usually is unless we have direct access to the events being told.
 The Magnificent results when the hero gets a byname describing his deed; Badass Boast, when he can reel it off himself.
 Contrast The Greatest Story Never Told and Dude, Where's My Respect?.
 Indeed, this may lead up that, as the character learns that fame is fickle, or that the good opinion of people of good character is better than the opinions of the crowd.
 Heroes in love with In Harm's Way often long for this as well.
 Conversely, heroes seeking out Home Sweet Home may dislike it and actively avoid it because it interferes with getting and staying home.
 Note that the Cool Sword, Cool Horse, castles, battlefields, etc. can also be Famed In-Story.
 It's a contributing factor to coolness.
 Such a weapon is a Legendary Weapon.
 Super Trope of News Travels Fast.
+Related to Propaganda Hero.
 Usually involves some form of Character Shilling.
 See The Dreaded for the villainous equivalent.
 When this transpires between volumes 1 and 2, see Legendary in the Sequel.
 See Smith of the Yard for celebrity detectives.

 of spear-armed Danes, in days long sped,